haxordx/challenges/README.md

 # Earning Prizes

+> I almost didn’t participate because it seemed too easy, but I earned a gift card and it was STILL easy.
+Highly recommended.

 Everyone is welcome to participate in Haxor Challenges at any level.

 In order to earn prizes, your issues must include a Replayable replay.